MaibornWolff/dcos-deploy/README.md

 `dependencies` takes a list of entity names that this entity depends on.
 Optionally the dependency type can be provided.
 Currently supported are `create` (default) and `update`.
 They can be defined by adding a colon after the entity name and then the type (e.g. `otherentity:create`).
 A `create` dependency is only honored during creation time of an entity and means that the entity will only be created after all its dependencies have been successfully created (e.g. a service account for a framework).
 An update dependency extends the `create` dependency and is currently only honored by the `marathon` module.
 If during an apply-operation a dependency of a marathon app is changed (e.g. a secret) and the app has no changes it will be restarted.

 ### Marathon app
-`type: marathon` defines a marathon app.
+`type: app` defines a marathon app.
 It has the following specific options:
 * `path`: id of the app.
 If not specified the `id` field of the marathon app definition is used.
 Variables can be used.
 * `marathon`: path to the marathon app definition json file.
 Required.
 Variables can be used in the path and in the json file itsself.
 * `extra_vars`: key/value-pairs of of extra variables and values to be used when rendering the app definition file.